SNSystems/pstore/README.md

 ## Building

 The pstore build system uses cmake.
-If you're not very familiar with cmake, there's a small utility (found in `utils/make_build.py`) which will create an out-of-tree directory in which to build the project and run cmake with the correct arguments for your platform.
+If you’re not very familiar with cmake, there’s a small utility (found in `utils/make_build.py`) which will create an out-of-tree directory in which to build the project and run cmake with the correct arguments for your platform.

     $ python ./utils/make_build.py
     $ cmake ‑‑build build_linux